IshanBanerjee2003/cse15l-lab-reports/LabReport2.md

 Description:

 The text file just has a single space and hence the index of the nextOpenBracket becomes -1, which results in an indexOutOfBounds exception.
 However after editing the code, in which we prompt it to break out of the loop, when such a scenario arrives, our problem is solved.

+The bug in the above code is that nextOpenBracket becomes -1.

+The symptom is the indexOutOfBounds exception.

 - Ishan Banerjee